kelseyhightower/kubernetes-the-hard-way/docs/02-certificate-authority.md

 In this lab you will setup the necessary PKI infrastructure to secure the Kubernetes components.
 This lab will leverage CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), to bootstrap a Certificate Authority and generate TLS certificates.

-In this lab you will generate a single set of TLS certificates that can be used to secure the following Kubernetes components:
+In this lab you will generate a set of TLS certificates that can be used to secure the following Kubernetes components:

 * etcd
-* Kubernetes API Server
+* kube-apiserver
-* Kubernetes Kubelet
+* kubelet

-> In production you should strongly consider generating individual TLS certificates for each component.
+* kube-proxy

 After completing this lab you should have the following TLS keys and certificates: